doshii-io/doshii-sdk/README.md

 # Doshii-SDK [![NPM version][npm-image]][npm-url] [![Build Status][travis-image]][travis-url] [![Dependency Status][daviddm-image]][daviddm-url]
-> doshii-sdk

-A NodeJS wrapper for the Doshii Partner API
+> A wrapper for the Doshii Partner API

 Currently a work in progress, would use for reference only at this point.